Getting Started

 This guide outlines the general workflows associated with tracking your images you’d like to use for future publication, and outlines the ways the VRC can collaborate with you to support your dissertation.
 We invite you to begin discussing images for your dissertation with the VRC as early as possible, including at the dissertation proposal phase.
 Our services and resources for managing personal image archives may be useful for your fieldwork and research.
 The latest we can begin collaborating with you on images for your dissertation is one quarter before your dissertation will be filed with the Dissertation Office.
 You are welcome to work with us in some or all elements of the lifecycle of your dissertation—it is not required to opt-in to all aspects.
 Likewise, the different components do not necessarily need to proceed in a particular order, and some work can happen simultaneously or in parallel with other phases of the workflow.

 This service is offered to graduate students in the University of Chicago Humanities Division as a parallel to our Images for Publication service, which is available to graduate students and faculty in the University of Chicago Humanities Division.
-[Last updated 6/3/22]
+We also invite you to review VRC Observations on UChicago Art History Dissertations, which includes commentary and advice on trends in UChicago art history dissertations and publications.
+[Last updated 5/21/2024]

 Check-In with the VRC